 existing style or tradition.
 This "free" music first

-became a topic of conversation in the Sixties, when it was associated with both contemporary
+became known in the Sixties, when it was associated with contemporary

 experiments in Jazz and Modern Classical music, but has subsequently

 come into its own as a permanent and inspired musical underground

 (with far greater support in Europe than in the USA, incidentally).

 This music has its own audience, but also draws interest from

 Jazz enthusiasts interested in expressive or highly individual